Installation

 Dev-server modes

-Hot Module replacement (--hmr) is the recommended approach for most development scenarios.
+• Hot Module replacement (--hmr).
+This is the recommended approach for most development scenarios.
 HMR updates your application in the browser without requiring a full page reload, preserving your application's state while reflecting code changes instantly.
 This provides the fastest development feedback loop, especially when working on frontend components or styles.

-File watching (--watch) automatically restarts the entire server process when you make changes to your code.
+• File watching (--watch).
+This mode automatically restarts the entire server process when you make changes to your code.
 While this approach takes slightly longer than HMR since it requires a full restart, it ensures a clean application state with every change and can be useful when working on server-side logic or when HMR updates aren't sufficient.

 Exploring Other Commands